dangoslen/dangoslen-me-site/content/blog/technical-debt-snowball.md

 First, we protect our time.
 We keep good metrics about our team's capacity and only pull in 80% of our total for product work.
 We work together to allocate the remaining 20% and decide what other work we want to bring in.
 It might be a bug, a refactor, or thinking about a new problem.
 A lot of our effort gets used to pay down technical debt here.

 Second, we make sure to keep our technical debt tasks small.
 Like _really_ small.
 They aren't "Re-do our address data model from the ground up."
 They are more often "Stop using this function and use this other one instead."
-While it can sometimes feel a little too prescriptive, we've embraced that it helps all see the value and the amount of debt we are paying down.
+While it can sometimes feel a little too prescriptive, we've embraced that it helps the whole team see the value and the amount of debt we are paying down.

 Third, we embrace that we don't need an isolated technical debt story to pay down technical debt.
 If we realize that a piece of product work will be best suited for some additional debt repayment, we size that story appropriately.
 We use story points for estimating, so we usually bump a story to the next story point increment to account for the additional time and effort.